 At the end of last month I ask on Twitter why I should create a join between an Advanced DataStoreObject and an InfoObject to read the attributes from this InfoObject when I even can activate the attributes on the output tab of the Composite Provider in SAP BW/4HANA.
-The answers on twitter was not satisfactory and I ask a collegue if he knew a reason.
-So i build a Composite Provider with a join between an InfoObject and an ADSO in our BW/4HANA system.
+The answers on Twitter was not satisfactory, and I ask a colleague if he knew a reason.
+So I build a Composite Provider with a join between an InfoObject and an ADSO in our BW/4HANA system.

 Since a couple of days the latest version of Analysis for Office 2.8 is available.
-Michael was a little bit faster and notice it on twitter before me.
+Michael was a little faster and notice it on Twitter before me.
 So let's look into it.
 SAP fixes a bunch of bugs with this service pack.
 Here is an overview:

-Last week I ask on twitter if anybody knows a good strategy to get all sources of a SAP HANA Calculation View (CV).
+Last week I ask on Twitter if anybody knows a good strategy to get all sources of a SAP HANA Calculation View (CV).
 I got different answers I want to share with you.
-One approache is really faszinating.
+One approach is really fascinating.

 You have different ways to store the logic of your customer exit variables in SAP BW/4HANA.
 After my last post about Customer Exit Variables with an own enhancement spot I want to share another solution with you.
 In this blog post I want to show you how you can implement a BAdI implementation with a Z-Table (Customer Table).
 In this table you find the assignment between the BEx variable and the corresponding class for the customer exit.
 This is how the table will look like: